skip to Main Content

 A child in BC can be disinherited if the reason is valid, rational and consistent with modern Canadian values.

-If the reasons for disinheritance are not valid, rational and consistent with modern Canadian values, the will can be modified.
+If the reasons for disinheritance are not valid, rational and consistent with modern Canadian values, the courts can modify the will.

-One of the most common reasons for disinheritance is estrangement.
+Generally, the most common reason for disinheritance is estrangement.
 Estrangement is when two people are not on friendly terms and refuse to communicate with one another.
 If a child is the primary determinant in the estrangement, this is typically a valid and rational reason for a parent to disinherit them.
 Like all reasons for disinheritance, it’s largely dependent on the individual situation as to whether the reason is rational or not.
 Courts will deem a reason as rational if a reasonable parent could choose to disinherit for the reason given.
-This is not to be confused with saying a reasonable parent would always choose to disinherit for the reason given.
+Importantly, this is not to be confused with saying a reasonable parent would always choose to disinherit for the reason given.

 Examples of Valid Reasons for Disinheritance

 The case of Holvenstot v.
-Holvenstot (2012) exemplifies a case where disinheritance was allowed in the courts after a son asked the BC Supreme Court to vary his mother’s will because he had been disinherited.
+Holvenstot (2012)is a case where the courts allowed disinheritance.
+Disinherited by his mother, a son appealed to the BC Supreme Court to alter her will.
 A number of purported reasons for the disinheritance were addressed by the court, some of the main reasons shown to be true were:

 1. The son lied about growing marijuana on his mother’s property which ended in the mother being arrested and convicted for drug possession;